-Also, the first Friday after class (i.e. 12:15-13:00), we will further introduce and answer questions on Python programming.
+Also, the first Friday after class (i.e. 12:15-13:00), we will further introduce and answer questions on all technical aspects of the course.

 Data sets

 In general, any data set can be used for this course!
 If you happen to have an interesting and illustrative one, bring it to me/class!